phts/Packages/README.md

 # Sublime Packages

+This is a fork of [sublimehq/Packages](https://github.com/sublimehq/Packages).
+It contains some my fixes and improvements (in most cases for JavaScript and Ruby).
+Also there is an enhanced "Twilight" theme which has some improvements based on the syntax changes.

+---

 > **Note that these packages will not work with any version of Sublime Text older than [Dev Build](http://sublimetext.com/3dev) 3092.**

 ## Installation